-Amidst the rugged landscape of this isolated island, you can let your mind wander and discover a tranquility and beauty that is so unexpected.
+Amidst the rugged landscape of this beautiful island, let your mind wander and discover a tranquillity and beauty that is so unexpected.

-In the harbour is the Boathouse, where visitors can discover some of the exciting history, learn about present day island life and see some artefacts from shipwrecks around the island.
-A short walk around to Mill Bay there is a colony of seals, who are fun to just sit and watch!
+A short walk from the harbour is the Boathouse Visitor Centre, where visitors can discover some of the exciting history, learn about present day island life and see some artefacts from shipwrecks around the island.
+Walk a little further to Mill Bay and you may see some of the resident seals.

-There are many tales of myth and mystery surrounding Rathlin, the most famous tells of Robert the Bruce.
-In 1306, the Scottish King was driven from Scotland by Edward I of England and took refuge on Rathlin.
-While he was on Rathlin, it is said that he watched a spider persevering again and again to bridge a gap with its web.
+Many tales of myth and mystery surround Rathlin; perhaps the most famous tells of Robert the Bruce.
+In 1306, the Scottish King was driven from Scotland by Edward I of England and took refuge on Rathlin where he watched a spider persevering again and again to bridge a gap with its web.
 Eventually it succeeded.
-Robert the Bruce took heart from the spider's efforts, raised fresh forces and returned to Scotland to fight for his kingdom.
-He too, eventually succeeded and in 1314, regained the crown of Scotland.
+Taking heart from the spider's efforts, he returned to Scotland and eventually regained his crown.